Slich6877/URL-DecodeX/README.md

   • Use the path where the file that you want to decode is located when the input asks you:

 Example:

-"Enter the path of the access log file to decode (dont forget the extension of the file): C:\xxx\xxx\Test.txt" "Enter the path where the decoded log file should be saved (dont forget the extension of the file): C\xxx\xxx\Test_decompiled.txt"
+"Enter the path of the access log file to decode (dont forget the extension of the file):" C:\xxx\xxx\Test.txt

+"Enter the path where the decoded log file should be saved (dont forget the extension of the file):" C\xxx\xxx\Test_decompiled.txt